ZephyrBlu/selection-analysis/README.md

 # Usage

-`analyze.py` contains the script for analyzing replays in the `replays/` directory.
+Simply run `analyze.py` and the processed data will be output to `selection_timeline.json`.

 If you want to analyze different replays simply add/remove them from the `replays/` directory.

 Currently the script is hardcoded to parse all replays, but only analyze games played by [Byun, Maru, Reynor and ShoWTimE](https://github.com/ZephyrBlu/selection-analysis/blob/master/analyze.py#L128).
 If you wish to analyze by race instead then you will want to alter [this line](https://github.com/ZephyrBlu/selection-analysis/blob/master/analyze.py#L162) to `if player.race not in <insert list races you want to analyze>` and alter [this line](https://github.com/ZephyrBlu/selection-analysis/blob/master/analyze.py#L190) to record data by `player.race` instead of `player.name`.